 While the video is aimed at YouTube copyright issues, it brings up a number of copyright issues common across all forms of communication.
 Makes a great introductory video.

 Brad Templeton explores what could be the 10 biggest excuses for "appropriating" copyright material.

 Bellingham Schools can be used as a model for a Copyright and Web Publishing policy.
-The site includes a sample form to be filled out by the copyright holder.

 The world's clearinghouse on intellectual property rights, World Intellectual Property Organization (WIPO), is located in Switzerland.